-An issuer listed on the TSX must file audited annual comparative financial statements, accompanied by an auditor's report, with securities regulators within 90 days of its financial year-end.
+An issuer listed on the TSX or Cboe Canada must file audited annual comparative financial statements, accompanied by an auditor's report, with securities regulators within 90 days of its financial year-end.
 For an issuer listed on the TSX-V or CSE, the time period is 120 days.
 The board of directors must approve these financial statements before they are filed.

 A reporting issuer is required to deliver annual or interim financial statements to security holders only upon request - provided the reporting issuer annually sends a request form to each security holder.

 A meeting of shareholders of a corporate issuer must be held each year, generally not later than six months following its fiscal year-end.

 Typically, a corporate issuer must mail a notice of meeting to all registered shareholders entitled to vote, to the corporation's directors and to the auditors at least 21 days prior to the meeting.
 Along with the notice, reporting issuers are also required to send to shareholders a management information circular describing the matters to be voted on at the meeting, and providing other corporate disclosure and proxy voting instructions.
 The notice and all documentation related to the meeting must be mailed concurrently to all holders of non-voting equity securities.

 In lieu of mailing these materials to shareholders, a "notice and access" regime permits these materials to be made available and accessible to shareholders through the Internet - so long as certain conditions are satisfied and notice is provided to shareholders.
 The requirements of applicable corporate statutes must also be considered.

 8. Expedited public financings and private placements